etrapay/spark-awm/README.md

 ## Specifications

-All tests are done on AWS EC2 c6a.8xlarge (32vCPU 64GiB Ram) instance using gnark library with Groth16 over BN254 curve.
+All tests are conducted on a Macbook Pro (M1 Pro CPU), using Gnark with Groth16 over BN254.
-Both circuits are tested for 10 validators.
+Both circuits are designed for 10 validators, but this can be modified easily.

 - Number of constraints:

   -   Transaction circuit: 4887411
   -   Rotate circuit: 5933281

-- Generate witness:

-  -   Transaction circuit: -
-  -   Rotate circuit: 328.979µs

 - Generate Proof:

-  -   Transaction circuit: -
+  -   Transaction circuit: 23.66s (0.39m)
-  -   Rotate circuit: 118.88ms
+  -   Rotate circuit: 28.72s (0.47s)

 - One-time Setup (pk,vk):

-  -   Transaction circuit: -
+  -   Transaction circuit: 492.42s (8.21m)
-  -   Rotate circuit: 289.32s (4.82m)
+  -   Rotate circuit: 527.14s (8.78m)